 Create Healthy Boundaries

-- Learn that saying “No” is acceptable.
-If your parent is asking you to do something that you are uncomfortable with, you can calmly say “No” without providing further explanation.
+- Learn that saying “no” is acceptable.
+If your addicted parent is asking you to do something that you are uncomfortable with, you can calmly say “No” without providing further explanation.

-- Appropriate communication with your parent.
-Being able to utilize “I” statements and keep the focus on your feelings and experiences allows you to just take responsibility for yourself, and not be responsible for your parent’s reaction to the boundary.
+- Appropriate communication with your mother or father.
+Being able to utilize “I” statements and keeping the focus on your feelings and experiences allows you to just take responsibility for yourself, and not be responsible for your parent’s reaction to the boundary.